 In this research, the inhibition of endometrial lesions creating new vessels and proliferating shows there is potential for managing disease progression.

-CBD has also been shown to block migration of endometrial cell lines, where THC was shown to do the opposite.
+CBD oil has also been shown to block migration of endometrial cell lines, where THC was shown to do the opposite.
 Such interesting investigations are still isolated to the Petri-dish yet no less important, as it is this kind of data that will inform future research.

 Currently, there is still insufficient evidence to declare medical cannabis could attenuate disease progression in patients with endometriosis.
 However, animal and human trials have provided enough positive data to warrant further investigation.

 Until evidence on the mechanisms of action and efficacy of medical cannabis in endometriosis is uncovered, the positive results of medical cannabis on pain management are robust enough to consider it as a potential pain management option for endometriosis patients, under the care of a physician.
-If you’re affected by endometriosis and would like to speak with a doctor about your eligibility for treatment with medical cannabis, you can book a free initial video screening appointment at cannabisaccessclinics.co.uk.
+If you’re affected by endometriosis and would like to speak with a medical cannabis doctor about your eligibility for treatment with medical cannabis, you can book a free initial video screening appointment at cannabisaccessclinics.co.uk.

 By Jessica Kindynis